 7. Take Assistive Devices

 It’s always better to take with you some of your adaptive tools or devices that you use for eating, drinking, or other daily tasks.
-These include adoptive (weighted) utensils, a cup, or other drinking aid.
+These include adaptive (weighted) utensils, a cup, or other drinking aid.
 If you don’t have any utensils and would like to know, check our review post on the best utensils sets.
 We also recommend using handsteady drinking cup, which is an innovative drinking aid for people with tremor.
 For more detail, check our review on this cup here.

 Parkinson’s patients shouldn’t restrict themselves from travelling, particularly those who are young.
 We hope that by following the above-mentioned tips, they can also enjoy travelling with family and friends like others do.